Rating Level IV definition

 More Definitions of Rating Level IV

-Rating Level IV exists on any date if, on such date, the Company’s senior unsecured debt is rated BBB by S&P and Baa2 by Moody’s; or is rated at this level by one of the rating agencies and no lower than BBB- or Baa3 by the other rating agency.
+Rating Level IV exists on any date if, on such date, the Company’s senior unsecured debt is rated BBB by S&P and Baa2 by Moody’s; or is rated at this level or higher by one of the rating agencies and no lower than BBB- or Baa3 by the other rating agency.

 Rating Level IV means a period (other than a Rating Level I, a Rating Level II or a Rating Level III) during which the long-term senior unsecured debt rating of the Borrower is equal to or better than (i) BBB+ by S&P, or (ii) Baa1 by Xxxxx’x; provided that on or after the Second Amendment Effective Date, this term means a period (other than a Rating Level I, a Rating Level II or a Rating Level III) during which the long-term senior unsecured debt rating of the Borrower is equal to or better than (i) BBB- by S&P, or (ii) Baa3 by Xxxxx’x.